 The discussion and analysis of our financial condition and results of operations is derived from the review of our consolidated financial statements prepared in accordance with GAAP, which includes our interpretation of accounting guidance and application through accounting policies.
 See "Note 2.
 Summary of Significant Accounting Policies."
 The preparation of these consolidated financial statements requires us to make estimates and judgments that affect the reported amounts of assets, liabilities, revenue and expenses.
-Certain of our accounting financial estimates.
+Certain of our accounting policies require the application of significant judgment by management in selecting the appropriate assumptions for calculating financial estimates.
 By their nature, these judgments are subject to an inherent degree of uncertainty.
 Our actual results may differ from these estimates.
 The accounting estimates that we believe to be the most critical to an understanding of our financial condition and results of operations and that require the most complex and subjective management judgments are discussed below.